sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 ### API Keys (If Needed)

-For live prices on crypto or options, add your CoinMarketCap or Polygon.io keys.
+For live prices on crypto or options, add your CoinMarketCap or Massive.com keys.
 These are required only if you plan to track cryptocurrencies or options contracts with real-time pricing.
 You can also decide to provide your own mechanism to fetch crypto and option prices in your app scripts code.
-In that case simply leave the `cmc_api_key` and `polygon_api_key` values empty.
+In that case simply leave the `cmc_api_key` and `massive_api_key` values empty.

 - **CoinMarketCap API Key**: Obtain a free or paid key from [CoinMarketCap](https://coinmarketcap.com/api/).
 Enter it in the designated field to enable crypto price fetching.
-- **Polygon.io Key**: For options pricing, subscribe to the "Options Starter" plan at [Polygon.io](https://polygon.io/options) and input your API key.
+- **Massive.com Key**: For options pricing, subscribe to the "Options Starter" plan at [Massive.com](https://massive.com/options) and input your API key.

 If you're only tracking stocks, you can skip this step as Google Finance handles equity prices natively.